MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 ### Messaging for healthcare organizations

 [Messaging policies](/microsoftteams/messaging-policies-in-teams) in Teams are used to control which chat and channel messaging features are available to users.
+You can edit the settings in the global (Org-wide default) policy or create and assign custom messaging policies to turn on or turn off the features that you want.

-For example, you can enable the following features:
+For example, consider enabling the following messaging features for your health teams:

 - Users can send urgent messages using priority notifications, so the recipient is repeatedly notified until they read the message.
 - Users can use read receipts to know when the chat messages they send are read by the recipient.